tdongsi/SqlTests/octopress/source/_posts/2016_02_Algorithm/2016-02-28-tutorial-bit-manipulation.markdown

 1. Subtraction using only bit manipulation.
 1. Odd Man Out: Given an unsorted array of integers where every integer appears exactly twice, except for one integer which appears once.
 Find the odd one out.
 1. Quickly determine if a number is a power of 2 (i.e., n = 2^x).
+1. What is big-endian?
+What is little-endian?
+1. How would you determine if the system is big-endian or little-endian.

 <!--more-->